 The HPV vaccine is one of only two vaccines that prevent cancer but is underutilized in the United States.

-Health care providers must also learn to deal with parents hesitant to get their children vaccinated with HPV vaccine.
+Healthcare providers must also learn to deal with parents hesitant to get their children vaccinated with the HPV vaccine.

 “A physician recommendation is one of the most important factors in vaccine acceptance by parents,” said Allison Kempe, MD, MPH, lead author and professor of pediatrics at the University of Colorado School of Medicine.
 “However, we’re seeing a lack of understanding from healthcare providers about the need for vaccination early in adolescence and high rates of refusal on the part of parents.
 The vaccine is underutilized, with less than half of American adolescents completing the vaccination.
 We need to maximize methods of introducing the vaccine that we know to be more effective, as well as the use of reminder and delivery methods at the practice in order to improve this rate.”

 Every year, HPV causes over 33,500 cases of cancer in women and men in the United States, according to the Centers for Disease Control and Prevention.